bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Parent Key Selector</h4>

-The parent selector may also be used as the key selector, adding qualifying selectors to make compound selectors.
-There are an abundance of ways to use the parent selector as the key selector but perhaps one of the most beneficial is inside of feature detection.
+<p>The parent selector may also be used as the key selector, adding
+qualifying selectors to make compound selectors.
+There are an abundance of ways to use the parent selector as the key selector but perhaps one of the most beneficial is inside of feature detection.</p>

 <h4>Sass</h4>